THE AFFILIATE MARKETING PRIMER

 You can list your program in a variety of directories [see a selected list "AFFILIATE PROGRAM DIRECTORIES" in the primer section "How to Find Affiliate Programs"](You'll have to give some thought as to which would be the most effective category for you in each directory.)

 Making it clear on your website that you do have an affiliate program is another free means of attracting (targeted!) new affiliates.
 This is a little controversial, in that your advertising an affiliate program might give people an obvious chance to save themselves money by signing up as an affiliate and then buying your product.
 That would mean less profit for you, of course; but it could also mean that your affiliates would lose sales thereby, depending on how your affiliate URL tracking works.
-Sticky.
+A bit sticky, if your product attracts marketing-savvy customers; otherwise, it's probably not anything to worry about.
+(And if your profit margin is good enough that even "discount customers" are welcome, why worry at all?)

 An even easier, and more powerful, approach to the mechanics of this is to use Neil Shearing's Internet Success Spider.
-It's an online service that you can use as often as you like to find and prioritize by size the sites linked to any website (your competition's or your own).
+It's Windows software (now free, and rebrandable) that you can use as often as you like to find and prioritize by size the sites linked to any website (your competition's or your own) or, via keyword search, sites in your niche.
 As Neil characterizes it, the Spider is a great way of finding "super affiliates", those already successful in other programs who might like to add in yours.
+Neil also offers invaluable advice from over 10 years of experience on how to find, woo, and keep super affiliates who really will do super work on your behalf.

 You'll no doubt come up with other creative ideas for detecting and recruiting prospective affiliate partners in your own field.
 Here is one of those places where you can help yourself by remembering that venues other than websites are possible for advertising...
 Might flea-market or convention vendors, for instance, pass out brochures on your website?
 What about partnering with companies presenting their wares or services at conventions or shows?

-You too would likely benefit from reading Guerrilla Marketing [and the other Guerrilla books - click here to go to Guerrilla Marketing: Secrets for Making... at Amazon.com, if you like] by Jay Conrad Levinson.
-It is an excellent brainstorming base for creative marketing concepts.
-And there's great basic as well as specifically online-oriented marketing information, in a feed-your-brain format, in his new online course, Guerrilla Marketing for the New Millennium - I've taken it and highly recommend it!
+You too would likely benefit from reading the Guerrilla Marketing books by Jay Conrad Levinson [click here to go to Guerrilla Marketing for the New Millennium at Amazon.com, if you like].
+This is an excellent brainstorming base for creative marketing concepts.
+I've read a few of them and highly recommend any!

 There's lots more! - See PART TWO of 7 - SETTING UP AN AFFILIATE PROGRAM...